 14. I've received a contract from the sponsor.
 What do I do with it? more >

-Contact the OSP Contracts and Industry Relations Coordinator.
-OSP’s CIR Coordinator, in consultation with other campus offices as necessary, will negotiate agreement terms and conditions with sponsors on behalf of the University.
+Contact the SPA Acting Associate Director Pre-Award, Kellie Dyslin.
+Sponsored Programs Administration, in consultation with other campus offices as necessary, will negotiate agreement terms and conditions with sponsors on behalf of the University.
 Industry agreements in particular may require extensive negotiation due to the marked differences between a corporate sponsor’s commercial mission and the University’s educational mission.
-Note that only the Director of the Office of Sponsored Projects and the Vice President for Research, as institutional officials, are authorized to sign sponsored (e.g. performance) contracts on behalf of NIU.
+Note that only certain individuals in the Division of Research are authoirzed to sign sponsored (e.g. performance) contracts on behalf of NIU.
 Contracts signed by the PI, Chair, or Dean are non-binding and will need to be counter-signed by the appropriate institutional official.

 15. I've conceived an invention and/or reduced it to practice either fully or partially under an external grant or contract.
 Now what do I do? more >